nephio-project/docs/content/en/docs/porch/contribturos-guide/dev-process.md

 1. Open the `porch.code-workspace` file in the root of the porch git repo.

 1. Edit your local `.vscode/launch.json` file as follows: Change the `--kubeconfig` argument of the `Launch Server` configuration to point to a KUBECONFIG file that is set to the kind cluster as the current context.

+{{% alert title="Note" color="primary" %}}

-  > **_NOTE:_**  If your current KUBECONFIG environment variable already points to the porch-test kind cluster, then you don't have to touch anything.
+  If your current KUBECONFIG environment variable already points to the porch-test kind cluster, then you don't have to touch anything.

+  {{% /alert %}}

 1. Launch the Porch server locally in VSCode by selecting the "Launch Server" configuration on the VSCode "Run and Debug" window.
 For more information please refer to the [VSCode debugging documentation](https://code.visualstudio.com/docs/editor/debugging).